 “Wuss,” she teased, the challenge unmistakable in her tone.

 “Just focus,” he muttered, already glancing back down at his tablet.
-“Lunch break’s nearly over.”
+“Lunch is nearly over.”

 But Jean wasn’t done.

 “Alright, alright.
-Just flex your muscles for a tick.
+Just give us a flex then.
 Go on.
 For science.”

 Oscar let out the long-suffering sigh of someone used to this sort of thing.
 Still, he raised his arm and flexed, slowly and with exaggerated reluctance.
 The muscle curved into a clean, powerful swell beneath his sleeve, and a flicker of smugness crossed his features.

 Jean blinked, perhaps staring a second too long.
-Her grin faltered for a moment, and she gave a short laugh, brushing hair from her face.
+Her grin faltered for a moment, and she gave a short, breathless laugh, brushing hair from her face.

-“Alright, You win.
-I’ll stop bugging you now.”
+“Right.
+You win.
+I’ll stop winding you up now.”

 But the image lingered.

 Later that day, after her disconcerting lunchtime chat with Oscar, she pulled on her boots at the training ground, her movements sharp and precise, as if trying to burn off an inner restlessness.
-She kept her gaze down, pointedly avoiding Julian’s.
-The tension between them hadn’t eased since their argument after last week's match.
-It hung heavy, stretched thin like thread about to snap.
+She kept her gaze away from the boys’ pitch, pointedly avoiding Julian’s.
+The tension between them hadn’t eased since their argument after Sunday's match.
+It hung heavy, stretched thin like a thread about to snap.

 “Julian!
-Jean!” one of their teammates called, waving them over.
-“Coach wants you two to sort out the kit inventory for the next match.”
+Jean!” one of their teammates called, waving them over from the pavilion.
+“The gaffer wants you two to sort out the kit inventory for the next match.”

 "I can handle that myself, no worries.
-Tell the coach I'll be there in ten minutes."
+Tell him I'll be there in ten minutes."

 “You sure you don’t want a hand?”

-"I'm good," she replied, her tone clipped and dismissive, her eyes on the gear in front of her.
+"I'm fine," she replied, her tone clipped and dismissive, eyes fixed on the checklist passed by her teammate.

 She knew she’d overreacted that day.
 She also knew she wasn’t ready to say that out loud.